Access to public services

 - find yourself or a member of your family facing a disability or change in circumstance and need help and advice on benefits you're now entitled to, and what equipment might help with day-to-day living.

 We also have 2 mobile gateways to bring services to urban or rural areas or take part in events.
 To find out about booking a mobile gateway email firstname.lastname@example.org.

-Suggest a name for the new Swanley Gateway
+Vote for your favourite name for the new Swanley Gateway

 The transformation of the Swanley Library and Information centre is under way, and over the past two months we have been asking you to suggest a name for the newly refurbished building.
 Thank you to everyone who submitted a name.

 We now have our final three names.
 To vote for your favourite, complete the online voting form.

 The new name will be announced in April.